Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 5. Select the start place in the search result list.

-6. Click the *Choose the data type of your end place* field and enter **Modules.Actindo.POS.Models.JournalItem** or a keyword you are searching for. <!-- ist das der richtige End place data type?-->
+6. Click the *Choose the data type of your end place* field and enter **Modules.Actindo.POS.Models.JournalItem**. <!-- ist das der richtige End place data type?-->

 7. Select the end place in the search result list.